ubco-mds-2021-labs/dashboard1-group-f/team_contract.md

 1. A deadline for each individual task will be set by agreement between group members during meetings.
 2. Group members should accomplish tasks by the agreed-upon deadline.
 If it appears that fulfilling a deadline would be difficult, the individual in question should request assistance from other team members as soon as possible to avoid a delay.
-3. All group task’s deadlines must be aligned with the course deadlines.
+3. All group tasks' deadlines must be aligned with the course deadlines.

 ## Git Workflow

 All team members agree to the Feature Branch workflow, and the following conventions (master branch protection):

 1. All milestone assignments only live in one GitHub repository named **dashboard1-group-f**, and each milestone assignment has its own folder within the repository.
-2. When each member starts building on a new feature, they will create their new branch with relevant name apart from main branch.
+2. When each member starts building a new feature, they will create a new branch with a relevant name but apart from the main branch.
-3. Any time a member would like to add, commit, and push their code.
-They should do that for the local and remote of the feature branch first.
+3. Any time a member would like to add, commit, and push their code, they should do that for the local and remote of the feature branch first.
-4. After the remote feature branch had been pushed successfully, the member should send a pull request for merging their updated feature to the main branch (if it was approved by other group’s members.)
+4. After the remote feature branch has been pushed successfully, the member should send a pull request for merging their updated feature to the main branch assuming it was approved by other group members.
-5. When conflicts happened during merging, the team member should attempt checking their work to solve within their reasonable time first.
-If it could not be resolved, they should seek for help from other members on time to avoid any delays.
+5. When conflicts happen during merging, the team member should attempt to check their work to solve within a reasonable time frame.
+If it could not be resolved, they should seek help from other members in order to avoid delays.